getodk/docs/odk1-src/aggregate-vm.rst

 .. admonition:: Notes

-  You can learn more about working with VirtualBox on its `manual <https://www.virtualbox.org/manual>`_.
-We recommend reading these sections:

-  - `Running your virtual machine <https://www.virtualbox.org/manual/ch01.html#idm362>`_
-  - `Capturing and releasing keyboard and mouse <https://www.virtualbox.org/manual/ch01.html#keyb_mouse_normal>`_
+  - Make sure you understand how VirtualBox captures your mouse and keyboard and how to release them, reading the  `Capturing and releasing keyboard and mouse <https://www.virtualbox.org/manual/ch01.html#keyb_mouse_normal>`_ section of the VirtualBox manual.

 .. connecting-to-collect: